ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 * From the IBM Blue Box Horizon dashboard, view the VNC console of the instance by clicking **Console** from the drop-down list in the **Actions** column of the instance.
 The VNC console connects you with HTTPS.

-**Note:** To be able to log in via the console to a new Linux instance as `ibmcloud` user, you must have specified a password in the Customization Script during provisioning.
+**Note:** To log in to a new Linux instance, via the console, as `ibmcloud` user, you must have specified a password previously, in the Customization Script during provisioning.

 ### Connecting to Windows instances

 Connect to your instance through Remote Desktop or VNC.
-You'll need to use the `userid` and `password` specified in the Customization Script during VM provisioning.
+You'll need to use the `userid` and `password` you specified in the Customization Script during VM provisioning.
 On your first login, a prompt appears, requesting that you change your password.
 Please do.

 * Use your favorite Remote Desktop client to connect.
 * From the IBM Blue Box Horizon dashboard, view the VNC console of the instance by clicking **Console** from the drop-down list in the **Actions** column of the instance.
 The VNC console connects you with HTTPS.